isomerpages/nyp-sirs/_about-us/1-our-team.md

 <img src="images/sirs-team-2019.jpg" style="width:100%;">

-<p>The SIRS family comprises a team of passionate, dynamic and fun professionals from a diverse set of backgrounds with rich retail, eCommerce and service experience.
+<p>The SIRS family comprises a team of passionate, dynamic, and fun professionals from a diverse set of backgrounds with rich retail, eCommerce, and service experience.
 Our team members are our greatest asset; the knowledge and depth of experience they bring forth are our greatest strength.
 Each member is an expert in their respective domains in Product & Solutions, Marketing and Corporate Support.
 Bonded by a common mission, the SIRS family comes together to inspire and transform the retail industry with our uniqueness and infectious can-do spirit.
 Contact our industry frontline teams to discuss how we can support your enterprise and workforce capability development and grant-supported solutions.</p>

 <h3>Director's Office</h3>
 <p>For enquiries, please email to <a href="mailto:dir_office@sirs.edu.sg">dir_office@sirs.edu.sg</a></p>